Residency for Tuition Purposes

 2. Select Residency Information from the menu.

 If you are required to complete the Statement of Legal Residence (SLR), you may complete it now.
-Completion of your SLR may assist with receiving your official residency for UC tuition and may provide you with an accurate financial aid offer.
+Completing your SLR may assist with receiving your official residency for UC tuition and may provide you with an accurate financial aid offer.
 A link to the Statement of Legal Residence is available on your Residency Information page.

 If the residence deputy requires additional documentation, you will be notified in your To Do list or in an email sent to your UCSC email account.
 Please note that this may take six to eight weeks upon receipt of your SLR.